unknown321/wampy/MAKING_OF.md

 - Volume buttons on my wired Apple headphones don't work, but they do on my Samsung tablet.
 Why?

 - What is the `Hold` button for, preventing accidental button presses?
 In my experience it is pretty hard to press button with something else in my pocket.
 There is also an option to keep touchscreen enabled while `Hold`ing - for what purpose?
 So screen is on (meaning you are looking at it and capable of doing anything), fully usable, but buttons are off?
-Can't imagine a situation where I needed such behaviour.
+Can't imagine a situation where I needed such behaviour. `Hold` made sense on iRiver where buttons are sticking out, not needed on iPod where buttons are very close to the frame.

 - Play, Prev and Hold physical buttons (in the bottom half of the device) are unreachable if you hold the player with right hand.
 Solution?
 Use left hand, just like on this promo image: